Last updated: 11/21/22

 **Further details below for each of the above steps**

-- We offer a number of opportunities for you and your daughter to prepare for tryouts, meet our staff, and get all your questions answered.
+1. We offer a number of opportunities for you and your daughter to prepare for tryouts, meet our staff, and get all your questions answered.
 We host Tryout Prep Clinics to work on specific skills, Open Gyms to allow your daughter to put those skills into practice in a controlled game-like environment, and an Open House period for us to evaluate their skills and answer questions about Club One and where we think your daughter may fit in our club.
 Take advantage of any and all of these opportunities to help us determine the best fit for your athlete on a team at Club One.
 Study the AZ Region website and study our website.
 We want you to be well informed so you can make an educated decision on where you want your daughter to play, before tryouts begin.

-- Each player must be registered with USAVolleyball in order to tryout for a club team.
-The fee for membership is $55, and you will pay this to USAV during the online registration process.
+2. Each player must be registered with USAVolleyball in order to tryout for a club team.
+There is a fee for membership that you will pay to USAV during the online registration process.
 Whether you are a returning player OR a new player, everyone must go through the process to purchase a new membership through the Region’s SportsEngine MMS.
 One parent for each child must have a SportsEngine account before they register their child.
 The system requires a SportsEngine account for the parent to sign the waivers and purchase the membership for their minor child.
 However, the parent does not need a paid membership.
 To determine what age group you daughter is able to play based on USAV Age Eligibility guidelines, use the easy Age Calculator on the AZ Region website.
 Athletes should tryout for the youngest age group team for which they are eligible.
 The club tryout process and evaluation process will allow coaches to determine if it may be appropriate for an athlete to “play up.”
 Please note: You should print your Registration Confirmation and Membership Card at the end of the registration process.

-- There are many “t’s” to cross and “i’s” to dot to ensure a smooth start to the club volleyball season!
+3. There are many “t’s” to cross and “i’s” to dot to ensure a smooth start to the club volleyball season!
 Below is a list of the forms you will need to have filled out and ready to submit during tryouts in order to be placed on a team.
 Please start now so you can ensure you get all the signatures done (yours and your daughter’s, in many cases).
-These forms are located on our Forms & Resources page as well as the AZ Region website:
+These forms will be located on our Forms & Resources page as well as the AZ Region website:

-- Signed USAV Medical Release Form
+• Signed USAV Medical Release Form

-- Signed USAV Concussion Acknowledgment Form
+• Signed USAV Concussion Acknowledgment Form

-- Signed SafeSport Acknowledgment Form
+• Signed SafeSport Acknowledgment Form

-- Club One Tryout Registration Confirmation Email (check your spam folder after registering)
+• Club One Tryout Registration Confirmation Email (check your spam folder after registering)

-- Copy of USAV Membership Registration
+• Copy of USAV Membership Registration

-- Copy of your daugter’s birth certificate (only for new players)
+• Copy of your daugter’s birth certificate (only for new players)

 6) FAQs